Valkje/usermodels2122/docs/index.md

 We hypothesize that increases in automation will reduce the driver’s workload.
 Based on this we expect that adaptive automation will lead to a more stable mental workload over time.
 Additionally, we hypothesize that we will be observing an improvement in the performance on a secondary task due to adaptive automation since subjects might be able to focus more on that secondary task when the model is in (partial) control of the driving task.
 We also hypothesized that we would be able to observe an inprovement in human driving performance measures due to adaptive automation.
 However, we did not investigate this hypothesis further because of two reasons.
 First, due to a recording error we did not collect driving performance data during the experiment.
 More importantly however, investigating this hypothesis would have been complicated by the fact that driving performance metrics would reflect a mixture of the autonomous driving model's performance and the driver's performance (see Assessment).

+## Levels of Automation

+In order to successfully drive a car, two distinct types of control need to be performed.
+The first type, called lateral control, concerns itself with the sideways motion of the vehicle, and thus with how well a car can keep in its designated lane, or switch lanes when necessary.
+A driver performs lateral control by turning the steering wheel to influence the direction of the car.
+The second type, called longitudinal control, concerns itself with the velocity of the vehicle and thus also with the distance to other vehicles, either in front or behind.
+A driver performs longitudinal control by pressing their foot on the gas or brake pedal to influence the speed of the vehicle.

+These distinct types of control allow for various levels of automation.
+The lowest level of automation is when the driver is responsible for both types of control and is thus in full control of the vehicle (from now on referred to as no—automation).
+When the vehicle, or more specifically the model, takes over longitudinal control, we speak of partial automation.
+The model takes over longitudinal control, and not lateral, as this type of driver assistance is well-known, under the name cruise control, and participants will not have to get used to it.
+The highest level of automation is when the vehicle is responsible for both lateral and longitudinal control, we call this full automation.

+The terminology used does differ from a well-known taxonomy of levels of automation as determined by a committee of the Society of Automotive Engineers (SAE) (ORAD committee, 2018).
+This includes monitoring of the vehicle and the environment under automated activity as a driver task and takes this into account when determining the level of automation.
+As we, for this project/experiment, assume that the model performs correctly, this supervision while relying on the vehicle for either or both types of control does not play a part in our definition, and is not even considered a task of the driver.
+The SAE would classify our definition of partial automation as Driver Assistance (level 1) and our definition of full automation as either Partial Driving Automation (level 2), Conditional Driving Automation (level 3), High Driving Automation (level 4), or Full Driving Automation (level 5) dependent on whether the driver can overrule the car's decisions, needs to supervise or has to be able/ready to intervene.

+We have implemented three different levels of automation:

+1. No automation, driver has full control.
+2. Partial automation in the form of cruise control: The driver can still steer the vehicle, but the speed is being controlled by the ACT-R model.
+3. Full automation, ACT-R controls both steering and speed.

 ## Experiment (Test of System)

-To test these hypotheses, our experimental setup needs to account for multiple aspects: the participants, experiment design, and the type of follow-up analyses.
+To test the hypotheses, our experimental setup needs to account for multiple aspects: the participants, experiment design, and the type of follow-up analyses.
 For this experiment, we aim at having two experimental within-subjects conditions (aided vs. unaided): in the aided condition the adaptive automation system will be enabled, while in the unaided condition the driver remains in full control for the entire session.
 Additionally, we need to manipulate the load on the driver in both conditions to test whether our adaptive automation system takes over control in appropriate moments and how the increase in automation will impact the driver.
 To manipulate the load on the driver we will let the participants complete a secondary task: Solving multiplication problems.
 These problems will be presented to the participants with a text-to-speech synthesizer, so participants will still be able to watch the road, which allows us to continue to monitor changes in the size of the pupil.
 Participants can respond to the problems using their voice, and we will record their responses manually.

 To create concrete switches between light and heavy mental workload, within each aided/unaided condition, periods in which the participant will be asked to solve multiplication problems are alternated with periods in which the participant is not asked to solve problems.
 More specifically, the experiment schedule looks as follows: